claire-west/svstudio-manual/docs/ai-functions/vocal-modes.md

 Vocal modes can be used individually or in combination, and different settings can be used for each track or group.

 The slider for each vocal mode can be set to values from 0% to 150%.
+Vocal mode settings over 100% involve extrapolation beyond the original machine learning analysis, and may result in more noticeable synthesis artifacts.

 ![SOLARIA Vocal Modes](../img/ai-functions/vocal-modes.png)